Chief Science Advisor Forum – Archived

 He Rauhinga Tohu Putaiao

-The Prime Minister’s Chief Science Advisor convenes a forum of Chief Science Advisors from across government.
-Juliet cochairs the Chief Science Advisor Forum with Gill Jolly.
+The Prime Minister’s Chief Science Advisor convened a forum of Chief Science Advisors from across government.
+The Forum is currently chaired by Gill Jolly.
 The forum receives additional support from co-opted members to ensure it can provide a full range of advice and an extensive range of contacts as needed.
 Meet the members of the Chief Science Advisor Forum below.

 Dr Alison Collins